grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [ ] have Shakes pull his driving gloves on with his teeth (maybe when he's ramming)
 	* [ ] Somewhere in here needs to be some kind of surprising reveal about the Grackle's chase
 		* Like, maybe they have a conversation over ship-to-ship with the Prospect or something.
+		* Could be that you find out what the magnetic mines are actually _for_
+			* terrorists going after innocent lives, so they have to question their own work?
+			* or supplying freedom fighters, thus the particular aggression of the grackle?
+			* something else? more subtle??
+		* [ ] So this note could go in at this point maybe: Add a conversation about the morality of running weapons parts when they have the magnetic mines aboard
+			* Maybe with shakes over ship-to-ship, just to keep it interesting
+			* Maybe Shakes wonders if it's moral to run weapons
+			* But Percy points out that they might be supplying a rebel group fighting for their freedoms
+			* Though that rebel group might be the oppressors in 6 months
+			* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
+			* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run
+* spotted from above:
+	* [ ] delete either the spotting, or the suspended in the water column and damaged sequence, or both
+		* Might be better at this point to move right to the garbage gyre
+* bicycle race:
+	* [ ] Keep this?
+(I'm sort of inclined to, until a professional editor tells me to remove it)
+	* [ ] Should it be moved to a different part of the book? (post-storm, pre-stilt city?)
+	* [ ] There is a reference to the bicycles chained up in the hold at word 4427
 * garbage gyre:
 	* [ ] Add a scene where the outside landscape is detected on sonar:
 		* huge sunken wrecked vehicles
 		* maybe getting towards the gargbage gyre -- ships that have sunk
 		* like the dream I had
 	* [ ] Might be cool to have people living out among the garbage gyre hulks -- trash pickers on small boats that wander among the hulks
-* bicycle race:
-	* [ ] Keep this?
-(I'm sort of inclined to, until a professional editor tells me to remove it)
-	* [ ] Should it be moved to a different part of the book? (post-storm, pre-stilt city?)
-	* [ ] There is a reference to the bicycles chained up in the hold at word 4427
+* Final bbq scene:
+	* [ ] see Shakes' notes below
 * [-] Consider having Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
 Owen turns out to be right.
 Percy doesn't apologize
 	* See C's note on beefing up Owen character to be more significant
 	* ...could also be Bastian for a little character development, but I think he remains just a skinny quiet smoking pole.